SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/workspace.md

 modelling and/or seasonal adjustment parameters.
 Within the workspace the following items can be saved:
 * [User-defined modelling specifications](../reference-manual/modelling-specifications.html) and [seasonal adjustment specifications](../reference-manual/sa-specifications.html);
-* Documents, that contain [results from time series modelling](../reference-manual/output-modelling.html) and [output from the seasonal adjustment process](../reference-manual/output.html);
+* Documents that contain [results from time series modelling](../reference-manual/output-modelling.html) and [output from the seasonal adjustment process](../reference-manual/output.html);
 * [User-defined calendars](../reference-manual/calendars.html);
 * [User-defined regression variables](../reference-manual/user-defined-variables.html).